-originally derived in \cite{kuznetsov:1971}.
+\Margin{4} and originally derived in \cite{kuznetsov:1971}.
 Here $c$ denotes the wave speed, $b$ is a damping parameter, $\varepsilon$ a small parameter and $\frac{B}{ A}$ is the parameter of nonlinearity.
 Kuznetsov's equation is widely used in nonlinear acoustics as a canonical model for high-intensity sound propagation.
-For a physical introduction to nonlinear acoustics, we refer to \cite{Hamilton:1997}, and for a mathematical overview of the topic, we refer to the review article \cite{Kaltenbacher:2015}.
-Unlike the model presented here, Kuznetsov's equation includes second-order time derivatives, even within the nonlinear terms.
+For a physical introduction to nonlinear acoustics, we refer to \cite{Hamilton:1997}, while a comprehensive mathematical overview can be found in the review article \cite{Kaltenbacher:2015}.